-- Present the environmental education programs to all persons employed on site. - Consult with the ECO, landowner, developer and any contractor to resolve all environmental issues. - Issue any instructions from the ECO to the management team via a formal site instruction book or appropriate management tool used for the purpose. - Take responsibility for the penalty system.
+- In conjunction with the ECO will present the environmental education programs to all persons employed on site. - Consult with the ECO, landowner, developer and any contractor to resolve all environmental issues. - Issue any instructions from the ECO to the management team via a formal site instruction book or appropriate management tool used for the purpose. - Take responsibility for the penalty system.
 The ECO and developer recommendations must be considered when deciding whether or not to impose a penalty. - The engineer will, via the ECO actions, be accountable for the overall implementation of the Environmental Management Programme. - Keep a site diary and complaints register.